 However, in some cases, it may actually be preferable to defer taxes as long as possible.
 You individual circumstances will play a role so make sure to consider multiple options before making a decision about what to do.

 Have you considered the taxes that your survivors will have to pay on any inheritance you leave them?
 The so-called Estate Tax gets a lot of attention, although it applies only to people with very large estates.

 However, you may want to consider giving tax-exempt gifts as a way of reducing the amount of taxes your heirs will have to pay after you die.
-The per year limit as of 2016 is $14,000 per recipient.
+The per year limit for 2018-2021 was $15,000 per recipient.
 In 2022, it is $16,000.

-In other words, you can give $14,000 per year to an unlimited number of people, and that money will not count toward your lifetime exemption amount.
-If your estate is likely to be over the current limit of $5.45 million (the lifetime exemption amount as of 2016), you can offset some or all of the estate tax by giving away some money beforehand.
+In other words, you can give $15,000 per year in 2021 to an unlimited number of people, and that money will not count toward your lifetime exemption amount.
+If your estate is likely to be over the current limit of $11.7 million (the lifetime exemption amount as of 2021), you can offset some or all of the estate tax by giving away some money beforehand.

 One of the best ways to stretch your retirement savings is to be smart about paying taxes – both now and in the future.
 There are many factors to consider, but by making some calculations (and a few calculated guesses), you can ensure that you won’t end up paying more than you must.